 While chocolate is setting, combine all remaining ingredients in a small mixing bowl to make the filling.
 Mix well.

 Remove the hardened chocolate from the freezer.
-Scoop 1 teaspoon of the filling and roll it into a ball.
-Press it on top of the hardened chocolate so that the filling nearly touches the edges of the paper liner/mold.
+Scoop 1 teaspoon of the filling and place it on top of the hardened chocolate so that the filling nearly touches the edges of the paper liner/mold.

-Simple, 6 ingredient peanut butter cups with pumpkin.
-Vegan, Paleo, Keto and the perfect Reese’s alternative.
+Simple, pumpkin peanut butter cups made with peanut butter and pumpkin puree and coated in dark chocolate.
+Paleo, vegan, keto and the perfect Reese's alternative.

 - 6 oz dark chocolate